Guirguis New Art Prize 2015

 Printed using DIY online technology, the textiles are generated from Wyman's ongoing archive of masked individuals and groups who are engaged in conflict.
 Wyman's decorative textile design stems from research into propaganda textiles with a specific focus on revolutionary Soviet textiles from the 1920's.
 Typically these designs combine optical abstract patterns with figurative images to build a short visual narrative that elucidates the particular ideology in question.

-The intentional low-fi, DIY quality of the work stems from Wyman's interest in the aesthetics of grassroots organising.
+The intentional low-fi, DIY quality of the work stems from Wyman's interest in the aesthetics of grass roots organising.
 Wyman is interested in emphasising patterned fabric and masking as low-tech devices readily available that provide anonymity for the collective face under threat of surveillance and digital imaging.
-By giving space to these groups that are self-organizing and self-representing, Wyman extends the poetic potential of the mask to the audience.
+By giving space to these groups that are self-organising and self-representing, Wyman extends the poetic potential of the mask to the audience.

 Image: Study for PSYOP, 2014 digital collage size variable Courtesy the artist and Milani Gallery, Woolloongabba, Qld.